-There are no reportable subsequent events as of the date of this document.
+There are no subsequent events to report.

 Capital Management

 The Company manages its capital with the following objectives:

 - to ensure sufficient financial flexibility to achieve the ongoing business objectives including funding of future growth opportunities, and pursuit of accretive acquisitions; and - to maximize shareholder return through enhancing the share value.